Apply settings for iOS mobile devices

 If you decide to use this setting, G Suite contacts are not fully managed on the device.
 Therefore, if you remotely wipe the device or account, the user’s contacts stop syncing and existing contacts are removed from the device.
 However, if you block the device or if it’s pending approval, contacts still sync to the device.

 When you turn this setting on, users are asked to enter their G Suite password.
 If you use 2-Step Verification, or set up SSO with a third party identity provider, the user needs to generate and enter an App password instead of using their G Suite password.
 Then, G Suite contacts sync to the iOS Contacts app.
 The user can choose to turn this syncing off.
-For details, see Get G Suite mail, calendars, and contacts on iOS.
+For details, see Enroll my iOS device.

 If you only share global Directory data that’s already visible to the public with apps and APIs, users won’t be able to search your organization’s global Directory.
 For details, see Let third-party apps access Directory data.